safi-mern11/event-seating/README.md

 The application will be available at `http://localhost:5173`

+> **Note**: This project was developed with npm due to system constraints.
+To use pnpm instead (as originally requested), simply replace `npm install` with `pnpm install` and `npm run dev` with `pnpm dev`.
+Both package managers are fully compatible with this setup.

 ## Architecture Decisions

 **Rendering Strategy**: I chose SVG over Canvas for rendering 14,750 seats because SVG provides better accessibility, easier event handling, and native browser optimization.
 Each seat is a memoized React component to prevent unnecessary re-renders.
 The combination of `React.memo`, `useMemo` for the selected seats Set, and efficient event delegation ensures smooth 60fps performance even with this many elements.